FMMT666/gcode.py/README.md

 gsort.py
 ========
+gsort.py, gsplit.py, glevel.py, gprobe_viewer.py, gprobe.ngc

+---
 A little G-Code sorter to speed up the PCB milling process with [PCB-GCode][1] for [Eagle][2].
 Can sort G-Code paths and eliminate useless travels.
-Might also be capable of splitting files with multiple tools into separate ones.
+Might also be capable of splitting files with multiple tools into separate ones, then containing only one tool.
-Maybe an auto-levelleleleler might get built int one day.
+An auto-levelleleleler is also on the way, so is a (LinuxCNC) probing file and a probe 3D viewer.

 WARNING, OLD (2007):